 Common Injuries Resulting From South Carolina Ridesharing Accidents

-As with all accidents, injuries vary widely—from minor to catastrophic to fatal.
+As with all accidents, rideshare accident injuries vary widely—from minor to catastrophic to fatal.

-Here are just a few of the more common types of injuries that can result from a ridesharing accident:
+Here are just a few of the more common types of injuries that can result from Lyft or Uber accidents:

 • Internal injuries – The symptoms of internal injuries may not appear right away, but left untreated, internal injuries may prove extremely dangerous.